 Always zigzag the cut edges of the fabric before washing so that the yarn does not unravel or entangle during the washing process.

 For fabric like voile, hand wash or machine wash in hand wash mode is enough.
 This is because voile is a very delicate fabric and tends to tear off if washed in a machine with high temperature.

-Cotton fabric can be washed in the washing machine at the right temperature or slightly higher temperature to prevent shrinkage in the future, or you can wash it multiple times to make it real soft.
+Cotton fabric can be washed in the washing machine at the right temperature or slightly higher temperature to prevent shrinkage in the future, or you can wash it multiple times to make it really soft.

 Silk, being a delicate fabric, is better to have dry cleaned rather than washing yourself in the machine.